-(a) The Company has been named as a defendant in several legal actions and is subject to various risks and contingencies arising in the normal course of business.
+The Company has been named as a defendant in several legal actions and is subject to various risks and contingencies arising in the normal course of business.
 Management is of the opinion that the outcome of these uncertainties will not have a material adverse effect on the Company's financial position.

-The Company was added as a defendant in a class action lawsuit against a group of food retailers and bread manufacturers that are the subject of an investigation by the Competition Bureau relating to pricing practices.
-Maple Leaf Foods is not part of the investigation.
-The Company was added as a defendant to the class action as a result of the share ownership position it previously held in Canada Bread, and is of the view that the action does not present a material financial risk to the Company.
+During the year ended December 31, 2017, the Company was added as a defendant in a class action lawsuit against a group of food retailers and bread manufacturers that are the subject of an investigation by the Competition Bureau relating to pricing practices.
+Maple Leaf Foods is not part of this investigation, however, the Company was added as a defendant to the class action as a result of the share ownership position it previously held in Canada Bread, and is of the view that the action does not present a material financial risk to the Company.

-(b) In the normal course of business, the Company and its subsidiaries enter into sales commitments with customers, and purchase commitments with suppliers.
+In the normal course of business, the Company and its subsidiaries enter into sales commitments with customers, and purchase commitments with suppliers.
 These commitments are for varying terms and can provide for fixed or variable prices.
 The Company believes that these contracts serve to reduce risk, and does not anticipate that losses will be incurred on these contracts.

-- (c) The Company has entered into a number of construction contracts related to the construction of new and expansion of existing facilities.
-Contract commitments as at December 31, 2017 were \$4.5 million (2016: \$4.9 million). - (d) The Company has lease, rent, and other commitments that require minimum annual payments as follows:
+The Company previously entered into a number of construction contracts related to the construction of new and expansion of existing facilities.
+Contract commitments as at December 31, 2018 were \$0.0 million (2017: \$4.5 million).

+The Company has lease, rent, and other commitments that require minimum annual payments as follows: